-Provides a comprehensive review of the entire legal researching process.
-The appellate briefs for either the state or federal court system.
+This course provides a comprehensive review of the entire legal researching process.
+The further development of legal researching and writing skills is fostered with special emphasis on preparing appellate briefs for either the state or federal court system.
 Prerequisite: PLA 3115.
-Lec.
-Hrs.
-030 Lab Hrs.
-020 Other Hrs.
-000
+Lecture Hrs: 30.
+Lab Hrs: 20.
+Other Hrs: 0.